-Bennet College doesn't use a letter grading system and in fact doesn't assign any grades.
+Brandt College doesn't use a letter grading system and in fact doesn't assign any grades.
 Instead, students only receive credit for a course if they successfully complete the course.
 If a student doesn't successfully complete a course, it's not listed on the student's transcript and the student must retake the course if it's required for his or her degree.
-Bennet College considers a student to have the equivalent of a C average if he or she has successfully completed at least half of the courses he or she has attended.
+Brandt College considers a student to have the equivalent of a C average if he has successfully completed at least half of the courses he or she has attended.
+But a student must also complete more than half his classes in order to meet the quantitative standard.

-SATISFACTORY ACADEMIC PROGRESS
+SATISFACTORY ACADEMIC PROGRESS (SAP)

-To be eligible for SFA aid, a student must make satisfactory academic progress.
-Your school must have a satisfactory academic progress policy, which must contain elements specified in the regulations.
-A school can use satisfactory progress standards set by a state, accrediting agency, or some other organization, as long as those standards meet the federal requirements.
-A school must monitor its SFA recipients to ensure that they are meeting the school's satisfactory progress standards.
+To be eligible for FSA, a student must make satisfactory academic progress.
+Your school must have a satisfactory academic progress policy that contains elements specified in the regulations.
+A school can use SAP standards set by a state, accrediting agency, or some other organization, as long as those standards meet the federal requirements.
+A school must monitor its FSA recipients to ensure that they are meeting the school's satisfactory progress standards.

-A school's satisfactory progress policy for students receiving SFA funds must be at least as strict as the policy used for students who do not receive SFA funds.
-The policy must be applied consistently to all SFA recipients within identifiable categories of students (such as fulltime or part-time, graduate, or undergraduate students).
+A school's SAP policy for students receiving federal aid must be at least as strict as the policy used for students who do not receive aid.
+The policy must be applied consistently to all FSA programs and to all FSA recipients within identifiable categories of students (such as full or part time, graduate or undergraduate).